jballant/gulp-watchify/README.md

         // bundles as vinyl.File instances
         .pipe(bundlerStream)

-        // Sent the output files to a gulp.dest stream .pipe(gulp.dest(jsDest)); // send it to your desired output folder });
+        // Send the output files to a gulp.dest stream .pipe(gulp.dest(jsDest)); // send it to your desired output folder });
 ```